H-1B Employee Visas

 If you have questions about this issue for a specific employee, please contact GEO for guidance.

-If the employee is currently employed by another (non-VCU) employer in H-1B status and VCU files a Form I-129 H-1B application for them with USCIS requesting a change of employer (transfer) from the non-VCU employer to VCU, the employee can start to work for VCU while USCIS processes the H-1B transfer application.
-GEO will provide written confirmation of this to the employee, their HR manager, and HR Compliance at the time that the H-1B transfer application is filed with USCIS.
+If a new employee is currently employed by a non-VCU employer in H-1B status and VCU files a Form I-129 H-1B application for them with USCIS requesting a change of employer (COE) from the non-VCU employer to VCU, the employee is eligible to start to work for VCU while USCIS processes the H-1B transfer application.

 The H-1B visa is just one kind of U.S. employment authorization.
 Other visas that provide employment authorization include E-3, J-1, O-1, and TN visas and may be more appropriate than H-1B in a specific case.